 Qualifications: Previous work experience with adults and/or children which is relevant to programs for people with intellectual and developmental disabilities; interest in working within a setting promoting community integration, normalization, and treatment of all people with dignity and respect; have basic skills in administration and operation of specialized programs for individuals with intellectual and developmental disabilities; some previous management experience required.

 - Able to complete all the tasks of a DSP and Assistant Manager in addition:

 - To provide regular, documented, and specific feedback about performance to Direct Support Professionals both positive and critical.

 - To maintain current and complete employee files.

 - To consistently implement Company personnel policies.

 - To establish a sound and properly structured bi-weekly staff schedule consistent with contracted hours for the homes, with attention to twenty-four (24) hour coverage, staff/consumer ratios, overtime, special staffing requirements.

 - To listen and respond to concerns expressed by home and other staff members.

-- To communicate information to all Direct Support Professionals members, on a regular basis and as needed in a clear, concise, understandable manner.
+- To communicate information to all Direct Support Professional members on a regular basis and as needed in a clear, concise, understandable manner.

-- To provide a safe, healthy, clean, and attractive home environment.
+- To provide a safe, health, clean and attractive home environment.